IndigoUnited/spoonjs-www/doc/Guide/concepts.md

 There are to type of events in: DOM events and hierarchy events.
 The DOM events are managed by views and possibly mapped to meaningful hierarchy events.

-For the hierarchy events, there's two different model of events:
+For the hierarchy events, there are two different models of events:

 - Upcast events